GAR-for-GATC/3D-Print-Files/IC Holder Tower/README.md

 <font size="6">IC Holding Tower</font>
 ------------------------------------------------------------------------------------------------------------------
-This tower holds custom IC curcuit protoboards.
+This tower holds custom IC curcuit protoboards to store them for later.
 The .ipt files were made in AutoDesk Inventor and were printed using a Makerbot Flash Forage Dual Extrusion machine.

 Completed Picture: